-Mr. and Mrs. Henry Bickle of Toronto, Ontario, were guests of the Inn during the Women's Tennis Tourna-Mrs. Bickle is the Canadian champion, and also holds the championship, for clay courts of the United States.
-Mr. and Mrs. R. H. New, of Oakville, Ontario accompanied Mr. and Mrs. Bickle here for the tournament.
+Mr. and Mrs. Henry Bickle of Toronto, Ontario, were guests of the Inn during the Women's Tennis Tournament.
+Mrs. Bickle is the Canadian champion, and also holds the championship, for clay courts of the United States.
+Mr. and Mrs. R. H. New, of Oakville, Ontario, accompanied Mr. and Mrs. Bickle here for the tournament.
 Mrs. New is a sister of Mrs. Bickle.

-Mrs. S. Fullerton Weaver, of New York, a contestant in the tournament, is a guest of the Inn.
+ment.
+Mrs. New is a sister of Mrs. Bickle.
+Mrs. S. Fullerton Weaver, of New York. a contestant in the tournament, is a guest of the Inn.

-Mr. and Mrs. John H. Gilbert, of Beaumont, Texas, are stopping at the Inn. while visiting their daughter and family, Mr. and Mrs. Butler, of the Gardens Apartments.
-Mrs. E. L. Sheldon, of New York is registered among the new arrivals and will soon be joined by her husband. who is now in California.
+Mr. and Mrs. John H. Gilbert, of Beaumont, Texas, are stopping at the Inn while visiting their daughter and family Mr. and Mrs. Butler, of the Gardens Apartments.

+ily, Mr. and Mrs. Butler, of the Gardens Apartments.

+Mrs. E. L. Sheldon, of New York is registered among the new arrivals and will soon be joined by her husband, who is now in California.